Last updated on January 5th, 2020 at 08:50 am

 Now on my journey during the past 4 years, I noticed something.

-I often used to set goals like:
+In the past, I often used to set goals like:

-I will have ___ or I will be ___.
+I will be ___.

 I made them SMART, but it didn’t work.
-The goal was always to own something I didn’t have or to be someone completely different from what I was.
-As if I wasn’t grateful and couldn’t wait to change my situation.
+The goal was always to own something I didn’t have.
+Or someone I want to be, someone completely different from what I was.

 And that’s the completely wrong way to go about a goal.
 Because what’s the best way to change anything?